-IMPORTANT: Before you can test, you must sign in to the North Dakota Nurse Aide TMU© at nd.tmutest.com using your secure Email or Username and Password and complete your demographic information.
+IMPORTANT: Before you can test, you must sign in to your TMU© account using your secure Email or Username and Password and complete the missing demographic information prior to testing.
+Failure to do so may result in you being turned away from testing.